yokoshun23/yokoshun23/README.md

 ### Hi there 👋

+Thanks for visiting!

+## About Me 🧑‍💻

+I have been an engineer for a year.
+I am an AWS engineer and I work in AWS operation and construction.

 <!--
 **yokoshun23/yokoshun23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.